Trump plays down chances of quick North Korea breakthrough, talks wrap up

 It was not clear if Trump meant he would need a second summit with Kim to reach the U.S. goal of persuading North Korea to abandon its nuclear arms, or if he believed more lower-level talks were needed.

 U.S. Secretary of State Mike Pompeo and high-ranking North Korean official Kim Yong Chol concluded two days of meetings in New York on Thursday aimed at clearing the way for the summit.

-State Department officials said the talks went well and progress was made.
+“The meetings went well.
+They made progress,” a senior U.S. State Department official said.

-Trump said the North Korean envoy will “be coming most likely tomorrow to the White House to present me with a letter from Kim Jong Un.”
+Trump said the North Korean envoy would be coming most likely on Friday to the White House to present him with a letter from Kim Jong Un.

 North Korea, whose nuclear ambitions have been a source of world tension for decades, has made advances in missile technology in recent years but Trump has sworn not to allow it to develop nuclear missiles that could hit the United States.